 Data recovery is your last line of defense

-Information saved in computer storages can get lost due to several factors, such as virus attacks, drive failure, accidental deletion, and even natural disasters.
+Information saved in computer storage can get lost due to several factors, such as virus attacks, drive failure, accidental deletion, and even natural disasters.
 Therefore, if your data means much to you, it is advisable to take necessary measures to avoid total data loss.
-Some steps you can take include backing up data, having a reliable antimalware, and avoiding accidents.
-However, if it all fails and you lose your information, a Windows data recovery software can get it back for you.
+However, if you have lost your data, Windows data recovery software can get it back for you.

 How data recovery works